xiaoxi-s/xiaoxi-s.github.io/index.md

   We think there are reasons for the unideal predictions of our EXR model.

   - The distribution of the dataset might not match the distribution expected by the feature extractor.
 The range of RGB values of EXR files is between \[0, 1\] and many values are within the range [0, 0.01].
 As we want to preserve the information in EXR files, we have to manually scaling the input by a constant factor.
 Simple [normalization](https://pytorch.org/docs/stable/torchvision/transforms.html) implemented in PyTorch does not meet our need, and our transformation does not produce better results.
   - The EXR files are compressed to increase the training speed.
-The initial resolution is 3884x7768.
+The original resolution is 3884x7768.
 We resize it to be 1024x2048.
 Such conversion might lead to less detailed information, thus the performance.

 ### Feature Extractor